There are five main steps involved in creating a Conversation:

-Step 5: After you have added your desired pages and content, click Next to proceed.
+Step 4: After you have added your desired pages and content, select Continue to proceed.

-By default, the Conversation is targeted at all users.
-On the Set Target screen, you can add additional constraints to your target audience and specify when the Conversation is displayed.
+By default, a Conversation is targeted at all users.
+In the Define Target Audience section, select from the options to add additional criteria to your target audience and specify when the Conversation is displayed.

 To set the target audience and Conversation trigger rules:

-Step 5: In the Set Display Triggers section, select the app events that trigger your Conversation:
+Step 2: In the Set Display Triggers section, select the app events that trigger your message:

-- Include this message in the Message Center – select this check box if your app has an inbox-type feature and you want the Conversation to be triggered from the message center.
+- Include this message in the Message Center – select this check box if your app has an inbox-type feature and you want the message to be triggered from the message center.

-Note: This feature is currently only available as part of our Early Access program and requires use of the Swrve Message Centre API (see the Swrve Message Center API Guide for more information).
-If you would like to use it, please contact your Customer Success Manager at email@example.com.
+Note: This feature requires use of the Swrve Message Centre API (see the Swrve Message Center API guide for more information) and may not be available depending on your agreement with Swrve.
+If you would like to use it, please contact your CSM at email@example.com.

-- When the user launches the app – select this check box if you want the Conversation to be displayed when targeted users launch the app.
+- When the user launches the app – select this check box if you want the Conversation to be displayed when targeted start a new app session.

-Step 6 (Optional): To define Conversation-level display rules, click Conversation display rules and select the check boxes of the rules that you want to apply.
-You must then complete the selected rule statements.
+Step 3 (Optional): To define Conversation-level display rules, select Conversation display rules, select the check boxes of the rules that you want to apply, and then complete the selected rule statements, as required.
 You can define the following:

 - The maximum number of times that the Conversation is displayed to a user in all app sessions.